KeisakuHiga/cherrys-bake-shop/README.md

 CherryBakeshop application is built using a simple REST API with NodeJS and Express.
 Persistence is provided by MongoDb Atlas as a cloud database.

-PostMan has been used for testing.
+PostMan has been used for testing the routes.
 Jest has been used for Test suites.
 UI has been made in React.

 ## Instructions